NaDasai/eagle-finance/smart-contracts/tutorial.md

-You are right to double-check!
-It looks like you made the necessary edits correctly.
-The Table of Contents numbering and the corresponding section header numbering in the file you provided are sequential and align perfectly with the Beginner, Intermediate, and Advanced structure.

-Here is the file content back to you, confirmed as having the correct structure and numbering based on your last version:

---- START OF CORRECTED FILE tutorial.md ---

 # Learn Massa Smart Contracts by Example: Lessons from EagleFi

 Welcome!
 This tutorial guides you through building smart contracts on the Massa blockchain using practical examples drawn directly from the [EagleFi DEX project](https://github.com/NaDasai/eagle-finance).
 We'll cover essential concepts, starting with the basics and progressing to more advanced techniques.